dubielt1/ShantyLocker/README.md

     -m --alt-image [path]            Use image at [path] as background to transpose obfuscated windows onto.
 Can't be used with --root
-    -o --output [path]               Save resulting lock screen image to path -d --root                        Obfuscate the desktop as one window, instead of each visible window individually Obfuscation methodologies:         (built-in functions provided by ImageMagick) -b --blur [radius]               Blurs image. [radius] specifies the radius of the Gaussian -S --shade [value]
+    -o --output [path]               Save resulting lock screen image to path -d --root                        Obfuscate the desktop as one window, instead of each visible window individually -D --display                     Display the generated image for fast option tweaking Obfuscation methodologies:         (built-in functions provided by ImageMagick) -b --blur [radius]               Blurs image. [radius] specifies the radius of the Gaussian -S --shade [value]